 Playground grants are a great way to get funding for your school playground.
 There is nearly always money available, you just have to know where to look.

-Our Grant Guide provides a listing of federal and state grant programs, as well as grants offered by organizations and corporations to help you navigate the school playground grant process.
-Our comprehensive guide is updated annually and includes links to the following grant applications:
+Our Grant Resources provide a listing of federal and state grant programs, as well as grants offered by organizations and corporations to help you navigate the school playground grant process.
+Our resources are updated consistently and include links to the following grant applications:

 - National grant funding organizations